hfcs/aaatimer/README.md

 listening to display events.
 Better yet #ifdef it and contribute back.
 * Per hardware, measure `ROUND_TRIP_LATENCY` as described above and put calibration into `board.h`.
-* Implement your hardware specific Wifi to interface in `acdtcam.h`.
+* Implement your hardware specific Wifi to interface in `actcam.h`.

 ## Wifi caveats
 * On NodeMCU hardware, spurious hit signals are observed when Wifi is